dtoczala/watson-landing-page/README.md

 From translating documents, apps, and websites to creating multilingual chatbots, what will you build?
 Instantly translate your content into multiple languages.
 Add on to your base translation model via corpus customization; which allows you to create your own translation models which account for regional or industry-specific terms.

 ### References for Further Reading
+- [Document Translation Made Easy with Watson Language Translator](https://www.youtube.com/watch?v=NoQr-6KQwEE) - a great video by [Ronan Dalton](https://github.com/rodalton), which takes you through setting up language translator to translate a document from one language to another.
+Simple and easy to follow - takes less than 10 minutes.
 - [LT API Reference](https://cloud.ibm.com/apidocs/language-translator) - The API reference page.
 - [LT Documentation](https://cloud.ibm.com/docs/services/language-translator/getting-started.html)
 - [What's New](https://cloud.ibm.com/docs/services/language-translator?topic=language-translator-release-notes) - Our release notes show you all the exciting things that have come out